Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 It is extremely uncommon for the kneecap to dislocate medially due to the high medial ridge and strong supporting soft tissues.

-A dislocated patella usually occurs due to:
+A dislocated patella is usually caused by:

 There are a number of risk factors that make people more likely to experience a dislocated patella.
 These include: